Gaetz/SDL-OpenGL/README.md

 Open a promt and try g++ command.

-# Download dependencies
+## Other dependencies

+For Windows, SDL2 depencies are already present in the `external` folder.

-Put your dependencies in the `external` folder.
+Put your other dependencies in the `external` folder.

 # Scripts and makefile

-The `build.bat` script will use a makefile to build only updated sources.
+The `build` script will use a makefile to build only updated sources.
 Everything will be built to the `build` folder.
 This script also copy dlls to the `build` folder, so they can be used by the generated exe.

 The makefile contains all includes and libs dependencies.

-The `clean.bat` script will empty the `build` folder to start over build if needed.
+The `clean` script will empty the `build` folder to start over build if needed.

-The `assets.bat` will copy game assets to the `build` folder.
+The `assets` script will copy game assets to the `build` folder.
 It will be used before program launch.

-The `release.bat` will use makefile release target to compile to the `release` folder, copy dlls, assets, then delete obj files.
+The `release` script will use makefile release target to compile to the `release` folder, copy dlls, assets, then delete obj files.
 The `release` folder can be used to release the game.

+This repository provides a `.sh` and a `.bat` version for each script, enabling their use either on Linux or on Windows.

 ## Makefile

 Create a `makefile` file in the `scripts` folder.

 Makefiles are used to find sources to be built and to avoid compiling not modified sources.
+This makefile autodetect if you are on Linux or Windows.

 ```
+# -------------
+#    Windows
+# -------------
+ifeq ($(OS),Windows_NT)

 SRC_DIR := ..\src
 OBJ_DIR := ..\build\obj
 EXT_DIR := ..\external
 BUILD_DIR := ..\build

+RELEASE_DIR := ..\release
+RELEASE_OBJ_DIR := ..\release\obj

 SRC_FILES := $(wildcard $(SRC_DIR)/*.cpp)
 OBJ_FILES := $(patsubst $(SRC_DIR)/%.cpp,$(OBJ_DIR)/%.o,$(SRC_FILES))
+RELEASE_OBJ_FILES := $(patsubst $(SRC_DIR)/%.cpp,$(RELEASE_OBJ_DIR)/%.o,$(SRC_FILES))

+LIBRAIRIES := -lSDL2main -lSDL2 -lSDL2_ttf -lSDL2_mixer -llibpng16-16 -lglew32 -lzlib1 -lopengl32

 INCLUDE :=-I$(EXT_DIR)\SDL2-2.0.7\include \
 	-I$(EXT_DIR)\SDL2-2.0.7\include \
-	-I$(EXT_DIR)\SDL2_image-2.0.2\include \
 	-I$(EXT_DIR)\SDL2_mixer-2.0.2\include \
 	-I$(EXT_DIR)\SDL2_ttf-2.0.14\include \
 	-I$(EXT_DIR)\glew-2.1.0\include \
 	-I$(EXT_DIR)\glm-0.9.5

 LIB :=-L$(EXT_DIR)\SDL2-2.0.7\lib\x64 \
-	-L$(EXT_DIR)\SDL2_image-2.0.2\lib\x64 \
 	-L$(EXT_DIR)\SDL2_mixer-2.0.2\lib\x64 \
 	-L$(EXT_DIR)\SDL2_ttf-2.0.14\lib\x64 \
 	-L$(EXT_DIR)\glew-2.1.0\lib\Release\x64

-LIBRAIRIES := -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf -lSDL2_mixer -llibpng16-16 -lglew32 -lzlib1 -lopengl32

 # Target, with all .o prerequisites
 Tetris.exe: $(OBJ_FILES)